AmperSanders/Powershell-Scripting-Automation/README.md

 # Powershell-Scripting-Automation
 This is a repository for everything Powershell.
-Please see README for more details.

 These scripts are scripts that were used for work scenarios.
 I would like to showcase a few projects and make them available for others to use.